jerryga09/JerryG_BlueStamp_Portfolio/index.md

 18. If you have done the previous steps correctly, you should see the two modules blinking simultaneously which means the two modules are now paired (denoted by 2 quick blinks at a time)

 ### L298N Motor Driver
-The L298N Motor Driver is a dual H-bridge motor driver that lets you control the direction and speed of two DC motors.
-It takes signals from your microcontroller and converts them into high-power outputs that drive the motors.
-With inputs for enabling or disabling motors and controlling their rotation, it allows for features like forward/reverse motion and turning.
+The L298N Motor Driver controls the direction and speed of DC motors by switching the polarity of the voltage sent to the motor terminals.
+It uses an internal circuit called an H-Bridge, which allows it to reverse the current flow.
+When one output pin is set HIGH and the other is LOW, current flows in one direction, making the motor spin forward.
+Swapping the pins (making the first LOW and the second HIGH) reverses the current flow, which flips the voltage polarity and makes the motor spin in the opposite direction.

 <img src="l298n.png" alt="Headstone Image" width="200">

 ### MPU-6050
 The MPU6050 is a compact sensor module that combines a 3-axis gyroscope and a 3-axis accelerometer to measure motion and orientation.
-It communicates with microcontrollers like Arduino using the I2C protocol, allowing projects to detect tilt, acceleration, and rotational speed.
+It communicates with microcontrollers using the I2C protocol, allowing projects to detect tilt, acceleration, and rotational speed.
+By reading changes in acceleration and angular velocity, the sensor helps track how a device is moving through space.

 <img src="mpu6050acc.png" alt="Headstone Image" width="200">